sshyran/znx-nitrux-linux/README.md

 ![](https://i.imgur.com/YcBBARM.png)

-To try it out, [download the AppImage](https://github.com/Nitrux/znx/releases), grab a USB stick or and external drive and run with UID 0 (root):
+To try it out, [download the AppImage](https://github.com/Nitrux/znx/releases), grab a USB stick or and external drive and run as UID 0 (root):

 ```
 # ./znx init /dev/sdX